obiordu/obiordu.github.io/how-to-setup-a-free-blog-with-markdown-and-github-pages.md

 Like with most things on this site, i will point in the right direction to documentation and only spell out areas where i believe i or anyone could be confused.

-The site can be found here @ [github.com][github]
+The site can be found here @ [github][github]

 ##### 2. Activating github pages for organization account or organization project

 The welcome page for github pages is very helpful and i dare say, playful.
-It can be found by clicking the link [pages.github.com][githubpages]
+It can be found by clicking the link [github pages][githubpages]

 ##### 3. Use Themes and activate for all markdown (.md) files created
-#

 [githubpages]: <https://pages.github.com/>
 [github]: <https://github.com/>